blendededge/jsonata-transform-component-oih/README.md

 ## How it works

-This component takes the incoming message body and applies the configured JSONata tranformation on it.
+This component takes the incoming message data and applies the configured JSONata tranformation on it.
 It uses a fact that JSONata expression is a superset of JSON document so that by default any valid JSON document is a valid JSONata expression.

-For example let's take this sample incoming message body:
+For example let's take this sample incoming message data:

 ```json
 {